Inferring kilonova population properties with a hierarchical Bayesian framework I : Non-detection methodology and single-event analyses: Bayesian Framework

 The assumption in the last term in the parentheses is that the contribution to the likelihood cannot depend on the parameters of the KN model if the event is of terrestrial origin.
 This is straight-forward to check because in the case of a purely terrestrial event ($P^{i}(A) = 0$), we must recover the prior when performing inference.

+We now use the fact that, for any event (indexed by $i$), EM observations are distributed over $N_{F}$ fields (indexed by $f$) at times of observation (indexed by $j$) such that every observation has associated limiting magnitudes ($m_{l}^{i,f,j}$).
+As stated above, we take our data $d^{i}$ for each event to be the set of these observed limiting (apparent) magnitudes $\{m_{l}^{i,f,j}\}$ i.e. $d^{i} \equiv \{m_{l}^{i,f,j}\}$.
+The likelihood thus becomes,

-We now use the fact that EM observations are distributed over $N_{F}$ fields, and each field, with its associated limiting magnitudes ($m_{l}^{i,f,j}$), will contribute to the inference separately.
-Furthermore, under the astrophysical hypothesis, there are two possibilities for the KN event -- either the KN is located within a field $f$ and consequently, not in any of the other fields, or it is not located in any observed field.
-We are therefore interested in the probability that the KN is within a field $f$ i.e., $P(f)$.
+Furthermore, under the astrophysical hypothesis ($A$), the likelihood can be split into two more terms given that there are two possibilities for the KN event -- \begin{itemize} \item The KN is located within an observed field $f$ and consequently, not in any of the other fields ($\bar f$).
+In this case we need to find the probability that the KN is within a field $f$ i.e., $P(f)$ and sum the contributions to the likelihood from each field.
+The overall likelihood contribution from this hypothesis is

+\item The KN event is not located in any observed field (hypothesis $\bar F$).
+This case has a probability equal to $(1-\sum\limits_{f=1}^{N_{F}} P(f))$.
+The overall likelihood contribution from this hypothesis is